 For your next 48-hour adventure, ditch the full-size, half-empty rolling suitcase for a versatile weekender bag.
 Typically made from canvas or nylon, spacious weekenders are meant to contain two or three days’ worth of clothes, accessories, shoes, and toiletries in a top-zip main compartment with double handles.
-They’re perfect for overnights and road trips; if your quick trip involves plane travel, weekenders can double as carry-ons and help you avoid .
+They’re perfect for overnights and road trips; if your quick trip involves plane travel, weekenders can double as carry-ons and help you avoid extra baggage fees.
 Take a look at some of our favorite weekender bags, the ultimate travel companion for short-haul getaways.

 Under Armour’s water-resistant weekender looks similar to Herschel’s Outfitter, but there are some key differences.
 At just under two pounds, this duffel’s baseline weight is about 30 percent less than the Outfitter’s.
 There are not one, but two outside zip pockets for easily retrieving small items like boarding passes and headphones — a convenience not found on the Outfitter.
-Plus its inside has way more compartments, including a large slip pocket against the back wall, three mesh slip pouches, and two zippered compartments.
+Plus, its inside has way more compartments, including a large slip pocket against the back wall, three mesh slip pouches, and two zippered compartments.
 But unlike the Herschel Outfitter, this style doesn’t have a dedicated shoe compartment, backpack straps, or side grab handles.
-(You can still mix up how you carry it, with two shoulder straps and an adjustable cross-body band.)
+(You can still mix up how you carry it with two shoulder straps and an adjustable cross-body band.)

 Bold and intricate flower prints may not be for everyone, but Vera Bradley’s bags have earned a cult following for their excellent combination of strength, lightness, and malleability (and, yes, collect-’em-all patterns in bright colors).
 The quilted fabric is sturdily stitched and easy to wash, and it’s soft enough to bend, but beefy enough to hold its shape.
-This particular style has pockets galore: three along the outside (perfect for cell phones and boarding documents) and six inner pockets.
+This style has pockets galore: three along the outside (perfect for cell phones and boarding documents) and six inner pockets.
 Both the inside and outside have one zippered compartment.
 The body can fit multiple outfits, and has a firm base for extra protection.

-- Our 9 Favorite Cross-Body Bags for Travel
+• Our Favorite Cross-Body Bags for Travel

 All products are independently selected by our writers and editors.
 If you buy something through our links, Oyster may earn an affiliate commission.